Bagby Hot Springs: Facilities

-Bagby Hot Springs are open 8AM to 10PM daily with a $5 per person fee to soak.
-Visitors can buy a bracelet with cash in the parking lot or pay with cash or credit/debit card in the store at the Ripplebrook Ranger Station.
+There is a $5/person fee to soak.
+Visitors buy a bracelet with cash in the parking lot or pay with cash or credit/debit card in the store at the Ripplebrook Ranger Station.
 Camping is not permitted at the hot springs or along the trail to Bagby.
-Also, alcohol is prohibited at the site.
-Nudity is only allowed in the private baths, but not in the open areas around the bathhouses.
+Alcohol is prohibited at the site.
+Nudity is allowed only in the bath houses, not along the trail or other open areas.
 Local law enforcement officers periodically visit Bagby to ensure a positive atmosphere at the springs.
-The waiting time for a soaking tub varies depending upon the number of people visiting the hot springs at any given time.
+The waiting time for a soaking tub varies depending on the number of people visiting the springs at a given time.
 Summer weekends and holidays can be quite busy.